CheeseFizz/WorkoutTracker/README.md

 - [ ] Record actual workout results (i.e. exercise A, set x, y reps at z weight)
 - [ ] Record best weight and rep achievements
 - [ ] Recall most recent actuals when planning new workout with same exercise
-- [ ] 'Installer' for Windows and Linux
-  - [ ] Create user data directory for storing saved objects
-  - [ ] OS specific launcher (.ps1 and shortcut, .sh and symlink)
-- [ ] 'Uninstaller' for Windows and Linux
-  - [ ] Delete all artifacts belonging to the program

 #### Stretch:
 - [ ] Prettier, printable export of workout plan